CEM One-Year Program

 The program is composed of about 60 contact hours.
 It is offered for in two semesters, and is designed for doctoral students, post-doctoral students, practicing scientists, and academic professionals who want to have a basic understanding of the knowledge and skills necessary to meet the challenges of managing an academic or industrial laboratory group or business.

 If this program is for you, please consider applying soon, space is limited.
-Application and payment deadline is September 7, 2012 for the 1 year program, and December 15, 2012 for the Spring Semester Kauffman program.
+Application and payment deadline is September 1, 2013 for the one year program, and December 13, 2013 for the Spring Semester Kauffman program.
 To apply, visit the application page.
 Checks and departmental CFOPs are accepted; please make checks payable to the University of Illinois.
 Please see application page and tuition page for more information, including scholarship and internship information.